maehw/UsbInsight/README.md

   -xc, --extract-control
-                        extract binary data from control transfers on endpoints 0 (control pipes) as binary files (files are stored in current working directory) -pbar, --progress-bar
+                        extract binary data from control transfers on endpoints 0 (control pipes) as binary files (files are stored in current working directory) -xd, --extract-data   extract binary data from non-zero endpoints (read/write pipes) as binary files (files are stored in current working directory)
+  -xp, --extract-parts  split the extracted binary data from non-zero endpoints (read/write pipes) into multiple binary files for
+                        every endpoint, split by every control transfer on the same USB device address (endpoint 0) -pbar, --progress-bar
                         show a progress bar on stderr -v, --verbose         output more or less details on stdout, will slow things down; can add multiple, e.g. -vvv